12 oz whole bean coffee

 The Altiplano, or “high plain” in Spanish, is the Andean plateau, the roof of South America, and is a perfect metaphor for the way we view the potential of Peru.
 With Altiplano, we are seeking to create a consistent brand that stays on our menu for the entire Peru season, or about 6 months.
 This offers us an outlet for larger volumes of coffee from Peru as we increase our commitments to the development of this supply chain.

 Throughout the season we will be rotating through different lots to highlight various coops and producers.
 The common thread will be immensely clean sweetness, balance, and roundness.
-This third iteration is from Andrés Hancco, a producing member of the Valle Inca cooperative in Calca.
+This fifth and final iteration of the year is from Fabiana Dueñas Llacta, a producing member of the Valle Inca cooperative in Calca.
 We had a chance last year to visit the producers in this community and spend a few days with the coop leadership.
 We were floored by the dedication, enthusiasm, and hard work invested by everyone involved, and the high level of positive impact in the work.
 Special gratitude is given to the founder and leader of the coop, Prudencio Vargas Saenz, who might work harder for his membership than anyone works for anything.
-In the cup we taste red grape, asian pear, honey, caramel, and a soft, silky mouthfeel.
+In the cup we taste honey, raspberry, hibiscus, milk chocolate, and a soft, silky mouthfeel.